BushProof Biosand Filter

 Membrane filtration systems, Community scale purification systems, Point-of-use filtration equipment, Chlorination and other Biosand Filters

-Individuals and households in low-income countries where the majority of people rely on untreated, contaminated surface water.
+Individuals and households in low-income countries where people rely on untreated, contaminated surface water.

 As of March 2004, BushProof has sold 670 units in Madagascar, Africa: 600 for rural households and 70 in urban households.